-The discussion group will meet on Sunday from 2 to 4 pm, from February 23 to April 6.
+The discussion group meets monthly on Sunday afternoons from 2 to 4 pm.
 Everyone is welcome, for all or part.

-The moderator or the designated expert will introduce the topic, followed by questions and open discussion.
-An optional short period of zazen and a potluck or leftovers supper will follow.
+Designated experts introduce the topic, followed by questions and open discussion.
+An optional short period of zazen and a potluck or leftovers supper may follow.

-Copies of most books and articles are on the coffee table in the living room of Jikoji's community building.
+Copies of recommend books and articles may be on the coffee table in the living room of Jikoji's community building.